phamquiluan/baro/README.md

 options:
   -h, --help            show this help message and exit --anomaly-detection   This flag is used to reproduce the anomaly detection results.
 The
-                        program will omit `--fault-type` and `--saved` arguments when using the `--anomaly-detection` flag.
-  --saved               The program will used the saved anomaly detection results to reproduce
-                        the root cause analysis results without running anomaly detection again.
-  --dataset DATASET     Valid options are: ['OnlineBoutique', 'SockShop', and 'TrainTicket'] --fault-type FAULT_TYPE
+                        program will omit the `--fault-type` argument when using the `--anomaly-detection` flag --saved               This flag is used to use saved anomaly detection results to reproduce root cause analysis results without running anomaly detection again --dataset DATASET     Valid options are: ['OnlineBoutique', 'SockShop', and 'TrainTicket'] --fault-type FAULT_TYPE
                         Valid options are: ['cpu', 'mem', 'delay', 'loss', and 'all'].
-If 'all' is selected, the program will run the root cause analysis for all fault types.
+If 'all' is selected, the program will run the root cause analysis for all fault types
 ```